IdoWeitzman/json-to-json-schema/README.md

-  examples?: boolean // genereates examples for each property titles?: boolean   // generates title for each property format?: boolean   // detects format to each property and adds it, if found }
+  examples?: boolean // genereates examples for each property titles?: boolean   // generates title for each property format?: boolean   // detects format to each property and adds it, if found required?: boolean // marks all fields as required
+}
 ```